-Example files: beamth, beamhter.
+Example files: beamth, beamhtcr.

-7.91 \SPRING
+7.100 SPRING

 With this option the force-displacement relationship can be defined for spring elements.
-There is one required parameter ELSET and one optional parameter NONLINEAR.
+There is one required parameter ELSET and there are optional parameters NONLINEAR and ORIENTATION.
 With the parameter ELSET the element set is referred to for which the spring behavior is defined.
 This element set should contain spring elements of type SPRINGA only.
 With the parameter NONLINEAR the user can specify that the behavior of the spring is nonlinear, default is a linear behavior.
+Finally, the ORIENTATION parameter can be used to define a local orientation of the spring for SPRING1 and SPRING2 elements.

-Please note that for a nonlinear behavior the (force, elongation) pairs have to be entered in ascending order of the elongation.
+Please note that for a nonlinear behavior the (force,elongation) pairs have to be entered in ascending order of the elongation.
 The elongation is defined as the final length minus the initial length.
 The elongation can be negative, however, it should not be smaller than the initial length of the spring.
 Extrapolation in the force versus elongation graph is done in a constant way, i.e. the force is kept constant.
 This leads to a zero tangent and may lead to a singular stiffness matrix.
 Therefore, the elongation range should be defined large enough to avoid this type of problems.